-Knee is an important load bearing joint of lower limb.
+The knee is an important load-bearing joint of the lower limb.
 Knee x-rays are done to assess the knee joint pathology.

 Anteroposterior and lateral views of the knee are most common knee x-rays done.

 Skyline view is typically used to assess patellofemoral joint and patella-condylar alignment.